 A business credit card offers revolving credit with flexible payment options, while a line of credit provides a fixed amount of funds you can draw from as needed.
 Choose the option that best fits your business’s financing needs.

-Can I use a business credit card to pay taxes or loans?
+Can I use a business credit card to pay taxes or make loan payments?

-While possible, it’s not always advisable.
-Using a credit card for large payments like taxes or loans can lead to high interest charges.
+While it’s possible, it’s not always advisable.
+Using a credit card for large payments, such as taxes or loans, can result in high interest charges.
 Consider alternative financing options or consult with a financial advisor for the best approach.